Linutronix/detnetctl/examples/timestamps/README.md

 Usage: ./client [options] server_ip

 with the following options:
-  -a, --app  [app_name]        Register at the node controller with the provided app_name.
-                               Can not be combined with --interface, because that will be provided automatically during registration!
-                               If not provided, no registration at the node controller takes place!
   -s, --socktype  [socktype]   One of
                                  INET_DGRAM           For socket(AF_INET, SOCK_DGRAM, 0)
                                  (default)            Send only application payload to kernel